sebp999/aws-vpc-scenario2/README.md

 - environment - used for resource tags and resource names
 - iam_role - an IAM role (as ARN) to use for the public servers
 - key_pair - the name of the keypair to use for the EC2 instances
+- database_name - name of Aurora database that will be set up
+- database_user - root user for the Aurora database
+- database_password - password

 Example Playbook